 How to apply for funding

-The Independent foundation ERAB: The European Foundation for Alcohol Research invites applications for funding of any aspect of biomedical or psychosocial research into beer or alcohol from researchers from an established European research institution or university.
-In this, the thirteenth round of applications, ERAB, is, for the second time, particularly encouraging applications for research on lifestyle and drinking patterns, however, as of the end of February 2015, ERAB cannot guarantee that funds will be available for research starting in 2016.
+The Independent foundation ERAB: The European Foundation for Alcohol Research has invited applications for funding of any aspect of biomedical or psychosocial research into beer or alcohol from researchers from an established European research institution or university every year since 2003.

 All applications should be made in Euros.
 Due to ERAB's charitable status no institution overheads / administrative payments can be made over the grant awarded.
 Grants will be awarded to the institutions of applicants.

-Grantees are asked to aknowledge the funding from ERAB: The European Foundation for Alcohol Research on every publication including presentations at conferences.
+Grantees are asked to acknowledge the funding from ERAB: The European Foundation for Alcohol Research on every publication including presentations at conferences.

 Please send the completed form by e-mail to the Chair of the ERAB Board of Directors.